surajmitsel/surajmitsel/Linux/linux_queustions.md

 - Generally, to access a file, a user uses the file name but internally file name is first mapped with respective Inode number stored in a table.
 - Inode doesn't contain the file name.
 Reason for this is to maintain hard-links for the files.
 When all the other information is separated from the file name then only we can have various file names pointing to the same Inode.

+### Linux process
+In Linux, there are mainly three common kinds of processes which are as follows:

+- Batch : The batch process is submitted through a processes queue and is not related to the command line.
+These processes are well suited to perform recurring operations if the usage of the system is low.
+- Interactive: The interactive process is interactively executed by the user on the command line.
+- Daemon: The daemon is identified by a system like those processes whose parent process contains a PID of one.

 ### Inode Contents
 An Inode is a data structure containing metadata about the files.